zer0wipe/synapse/README.md

 1. Open any note and start writing.
 When a link sparks a tangent, follow it—the destination is added to the branch automatically.
 2. Use `Synapse: Add note to branch` if you want to pin the current file without following a link.
 3. Juggle the branch from the sidebar: drag to reorder, tap `×` to prune, or clear it entirely from the command palette.
 4. Highlight text and fire `Mod+Enter` for an inline answer or `Mod+Shift+Enter` to spawn a linked note.
-Synapse sends only the visible branch to your model.
+Synapse sends only the visible branch to your model; if the branch is empty, it falls back to automatic context (see below).
 5. Preview the exact context at any time with `Synapse: Preview branch context`, then keep exploring directly inside your vault.

 ### Branch Sidebar